winlows95/howdoigethimoffVencord/README.md

+> [!WARNING]
+> You need to be on the developer version of Vencord to use this plugin.
+You can do this by [building from Source](https://docs.vencord.dev/installing/)

 # how do i get him off (Vencord)
 have you ever wanted to not know how to get him off? this plugin will help you.
 <img width="1854" height="1034" alt="image" src="https://github.com/user-attachments/assets/599a90fb-7e70-411c-9ecc-5b9eb5f2b058" />

 ## INSTALLATION
 > [!IMPORTANT]